Jesus, Proof of God’s Love (Luke 20:9-19; 1 John 4:9-10)

 So they kill the son and take inheritance.
 But they don't kill him within the vineyard; they kill him outside, so that they don't defile the vineyard.
 They killed him, and then they left the body just lying there.

 They made a terrible mistake.
-They had gone to far.
-Finally, the owner’s patience finally ran out.
-Verse 15 says, “‘What do you suppose the owner of the vineyard will do to those farmers?’
+They had gone too far.
+Finally, the owner's patience finally ran out.
+Verse 15 says, "'What do you suppose the owner of the vineyard will do to those farmers?'
 Jesus asked.
-‘I’ll tell you-he will come and kill them all and lease the vineyard to others.'”
+'I'll tell you-he will come and kill them all and lease the vineyard to others.'"
 He did what I probably would have done in the first place.

 The people to whom Jesus told this story immediately got the point.
-Verse 16 says, “‘But God forbid that such a thing should ever happen,’ his listeners protested.”
-It’s not a happy story.
-It’s not one you would pick to read on Christmas morning.
+Verse 16 says, "'But God forbid that such a thing should ever happen,' his listeners protested."
+It's not a happy story.
+It's not one you would pick to read on Christmas morning.
 But the religious leaders got the point.
-Verse 19: “When the teachers of religious law and the leading priests heard this story, they wanted to arrest Jesus immediately because they realized he was pointing at them-that they were the farmers in the story.”
+Verse 19: "When the teachers of religious law and the leading priests heard this story, they wanted to arrest Jesus immediately because they realized he was pointing at them — that they were the farmers in the story."

 The Story Behind the Story